winstonll/SynC/README.md

 This study primarily uses the Canadian Nation Census Data by [Statistics Canada](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E).
 The data is accessible [here](https://figshare.com/articles/SynC_Data_Sets/7938644).

-The main characteristics of the dataset can be summarized as:
+The main characteristics of the dataset can be summarised as:

 |Property           | Value   |
 |-------------------|---------|